A complete framework for Duke Elder exam preparation

 3. Extra retinal fibrovascular proliferation or neovascularization of the vitreous

-4. Partial RD
+4. Partial retinal detachment

-5. Total RD
+5. Total retinal detachment

-• Plus disease → signs of vessel dilation or tortuosity
+• Plus disease: Signs of vessel dilation or tortuosity

 Diagnostics